Decentralized-Systems-and-Applications/Federated_Learning_with_Blockchain_for_Distributed_Hospitals/README.md

 # 🏥 Federated Learning with Blockchain for Distributed Hospitals

 ## 🔍 Overview
-This project develops a **blockchain-based federated learning framework** that enables hospitals to collaboratively train AI models **without sharing patient data**.
+This project implements a **federated learning framework enhanced with blockchain concepts** to enable hospitals to collaboratively train AI models **without sharing patient data**.
-It ensures **privacy 🔒, transparency 📊, trust 🤝, and auditability 🧾** in medical AI collaboration.
+The system ensures **privacy 🔒, transparency 📊, trust 🤝, and auditability 🧾** in medical AI collaboration.

 ---

 ## 💡 Motivation
-Healthcare institutions face strict privacy regulations, resulting in **data silos**.
+Healthcare institutions cannot share patient data due to strict privacy regulations, leading to isolated data silos.
-**Federated Learning** allows hospitals to train models locally, while **Blockchain** guarantees secure and verifiable coordination.
+**Federated Learning** enables decentralized training across hospitals, while **Blockchain** provides a trusted and auditable coordination layer.

 > *Bring the AI to the data — not the data to the AI.*

 ---

-## 🧪 Current Project Status
+## 🧪 Current Project Status (Updated)
-At this stage, a **single-hospital local training pipeline** has been implemented and validated.
+The project has progressed beyond local training and now includes a **working federated learning pipeline** with multiple simulated hospitals.

 ### ✅ Implemented Features
-- 🧠 Local ML model trained on hospital data
+- 🏥 **Multiple simulated hospitals**, each training a local model on private data
+- 🔄 **Federated learning server–client architecture** for model aggregation
+- 🌐 **Global model generation** after multiple federated rounds
-- 🩺 Disease prediction based on patient symptoms only
+- 🧠 Disease prediction based on **patient symptoms only**
 - 🔢 Model outputs **only a disease code**
-- 📚 Medical details (name, treatment, contagious & chronic status) retrieved from a **lookup table**
+- 📚 Medical details (disease name, treatments, contagious & chronic status) retrieved from a **separate lookup table**
-- 🏥 Dataset split into **three simulated hospital datasets** to prepare for federated learning

-This forms a solid foundation for distributed training.
+- 🧪 Global model successfully tested using `global_predict.py`

+This confirms that **collaborative learning works without sharing raw patient data**.

 ---

+## 🏗️ Architecture Summary
+- Local hospital training (data stays local)
+- Federated aggregation into a global model
+- Metadata lookup separated from prediction logic
+- Blockchain integration planned for secure model update tracking

+---

 ## 🚀 Next Phase
-- 🌐 Distributed federated training across hospitals
-- 🔄 Model aggregation and update sharing
-- 🔗 Blockchain-based tracking of model updates
+- 🔗 Blockchain integration for model update verification
-- 📦 Smart contracts and IPFS integration
+- 📦 Smart contracts for contribution tracking
+- 🗂️ IPFS for decentralized storage
+- 📊 Evaluation of scalability, security, and performance

 ---